Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/ClickHouse_python_drivers.md

 [https://clickhouse-driver.readthedocs.io/en/latest/quickstart.html#async-and-multithreading](https://clickhouse-driver.readthedocs.io/en/latest/quickstart.html#async-and-multithreading)

-So to use asynchronous approach it is recommended to use a connection pool and some asyncio wrapper that can hide the complexity of using the `ThreadPoolExecutor/ProcessPoolExecutor`
+So to use an asynchronous approach it is recommended to use a connection pool and some `asyncio` wrapper that can hide the complexity of using the `ThreadPoolExecutor/ProcessPoolExecutor`

 To begin testing such environment [aiohttp](https://docs.aiohttp.org/) is a good approach.
 Here an example:

 [https://github.com/lesandie/clickhouse-tests/blob/main/scripts/test_aiohttp_inserts.py](https://github.com/lesandie/clickhouse-tests/blob/main/scripts/test_aiohttp_inserts.py)

-This will use simply requests module and aiohttp (you can tune the connection pooler [https://docs.aiohttp.org/en/stable/client_advanced.html#limiting-connection-pool-size](https://docs.aiohttp.org/en/stable/client_advanced.html#limiting-connection-pool-size))
+How to tune the connection pooler: [https://docs.aiohttp.org/en/stable/client_advanced.html#limiting-connection-pool-size](https://docs.aiohttp.org/en/stable/client_advanced.html#limiting-connection-pool-size))

 Also `aiochclient` is another good wrapper  [https://github.com/maximdanilchenko/aiochclient](https://github.com/maximdanilchenko/aiochclient) for the HTTP interface

 For the native interface you can try [https://github.com/long2ice/asynch](https://github.com/long2ice/asynch)

-`asynch` is an asyncio ClickHouse Python Driver with native (TCP) interface support, which reuse most of [clickhouse-driver](https://github.com/mymarilyn/clickhouse-driver) and comply with [PEP249](https://www.python.org/dev/peps/pep-0249/).
+`asynch` is an asyncio ClickHouse Python Driver with native (TCP) interface support, which reuses most of [clickhouse-driver](https://github.com/mymarilyn/clickhouse-driver) and complies with [PEP249](https://www.python.org/dev/peps/pep-0249/).